bigtreeyanger/presence_detection_cnn/README.md

 This repository contains datasets and implementation code for the paper:

 "Harvesting Ambient RF for Presence Detection Through Deep Learning."
-Yang Liu, Tiexing Wang, Yuexin Jiang and Biao Chen. arXiv: 2002.05770 [cs.LG]
+Yang Liu, Tiexing Wang, Yuexin Jiang and Biao Chen. arXiv link: https://arxiv.org/abs/2002.05770

 Please cite this paper if you use the code/data in this repository as part of a published research project.